quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part19_MECHANISMS_OF_S.md

 #### Strain Hardening in Metals
 Strain hardening, also known as work hardening, is a strengthening mechanism where metals become harder and stronger due to plastic deformation.
 This occurs because of an increase in dislocation density within the metal lattice, making it more difficult for dislocations to move.

 Background context: The dislocation density increases with increasing cold work (plastic deformation), leading to enhanced resistance to further deformation.
-Mathematically, this is often described by the true stress-strain relationship given in Equation 6.19, where the parameter \( n \) represents the strain-hardening exponent.
+Mathematically, this is often described by the true stress-strain relationship given in Equation 6.19, where the parameter $n$ represents the strain-hardening exponent.
 :p What phenomenon explains the increase in strength of a metal due to plastic deformation?
 ??x
 Strain hardening or work hardening occurs because as a metal is plastically deformed (cold worked), dislocation density increases.
 This increased density hinders the movement of existing dislocations, making it more difficult for the metal to deform further and thus increasing its strength.

 Mathematically, this can be described by the true stress-strain relationship:
-\[ \sigma = K \epsilon^n \]
+$$\sigma = K \epsilon^n$$

-Where \( \sigma \) is true stress, \( \epsilon \) is true strain, and \( n \) is the strain-hardening exponent.
-The larger the value of \( n \), the greater the strain hardening for a given amount of plastic strain.
+Where $\sigma $ is true stress,$\epsilon $ is true strain, and$n $ is the strain-hardening exponent.
+The larger the value of$n$, the greater the strain hardening for a given amount of plastic strain.

 Example code (pseudocode):
 ```java